Madaniya Member Organisations

 Takaful Al Sham (TAS)

-Takaful Al Sham was founded in 2012 by a group of friends and volunteers in response to the Syrian crisis.
-Registered in Turkey in 2013, the organization aims to alleviate human suffering and promote equal rights and dignity.
+Takaful Al Sham, founded in 2012 by friends in response to the Syrian crisis, was registered in Turkey in 2013 to alleviate suffering and promote rights and dignity. -

 Tastakel

-TASTAKEL is a non-profit, women-led organization founded in 2015 and registered in Geneva and Turkey.
-It was established by Syrian women committed to building a democratic society based on respect, justice, and the rule of law.
+TASTAKEL is a non-profit, women-led organization founded in 2015 and registered in Geneva and Turkey, focused on creating a democratic society based on justice and the rule of law.

 -